bryanygan/crazy8s/README.md

 - **Aces counter**: Other Aces or same-suit 2s
 - **2s counter**: Other 2s or same-suit Aces

+## 🔌 Disconnection/Reconnection System

+The game features a sophisticated reconnection system that preserves your game session and allows seamless recovery from network interruptions.

+### How It Works
+- **Session Preservation**: Your game state is automatically saved for 30 minutes after disconnection
+- **Automatic Reconnection**: The game attempts to reconnect automatically using exponential backoff
+- **Game State Restoration**: Your hand, turn state, and game progress are fully restored
+- **Visual Feedback**: Real-time connection status with latency monitoring

+### Connection States
+- 🟢 **Connected**: Stable connection with server
+- 🟡 **Connecting**: Initial connection in progress
+- 🟠 **Reconnecting**: Attempting to reconnect after interruption
+- 🔴 **Disconnected**: No connection, but session preserved
+- ❌ **Failed**: Connection failed after maximum attempts

+### Reconnection Features
+- **Network Blip Detection**: Brief disconnections (< 5 seconds) are handled gracefully
+- **Mid-Turn Recovery**: If you disconnect during your turn, you can resume exactly where you left off
+- **Guest & Authenticated Users**: Full support for both guest players and authenticated users
+- **Multi-Player Coordination**: Other players see your connection status and receive notifications
+- **Edge Case Handling**: Special handling for disconnections during round transitions, eliminations, etc.

+### User Experience
+- **Connection Status Indicator**: Always-visible indicator in the top-right corner
+- **Smart Notifications**: Contextual messages about connection events
+- **Latency Monitoring**: Real-time ping display with quality ratings
+- **Progressive Reconnection**: Up to 5 automatic attempts with increasing delays
+- **Manual Recovery**: Clear instructions if automatic reconnection fails

 ## 🏗️ Project Structure

 ```